-Each of the named executive officers participates in either the Excess Benefit Plan or the Deferred Compensation Plan (collectively, the "Plans").
-The Plans are non-qualified supplemental savings plans that allow participants to defer up to 50% of their base salary and up to 85% of their annual cash incentive compensation and stock award income.
+Each of the named executive officers participate in either the Excess Benefit Plan or the Deferred Compensation Plan (collectively, the "Plans").
+The Plans are non-qualified supplemental savings plans that allow participants to defer up to 50% of their base salary and up to 85% of their annual cash incentive compensation.
 The Plans also provide the participants with Company matching contributions which would have been received in the tax-qualified Retirement Plan had the participant's participation in the Retirement Plan not been limited by rules imposed under the Code and ERISA.
 The Plans offer only mutual funds as investment options for participant contributions.
 Participants select the mutual funds as investments, and amounts deferred and credited to participant accounts under the Plans are credited with earnings or losses depending on the performance of the selected mutual funds.
 Participants can change their investment options for both future deferrals and current account balances at any time.
 The earnings credited to the accounts of participants are equal to the actual earnings from the mutual funds in which the participants elect to invest.

-The table below shows the funds available under the Excess Benefit Plan and the Roto-Rooter Deferred Compensation Plan and their annual rates of return for the calendar year ended December 31, 2014, as reported by the administrator of the Plans.
+The table below shows the funds available under the Excess Benefit Plan and the Roto-Rooter Deferred Compensation Plan and their annual rates of return for the calendar year ended December 31, 2017, as reported by the administrator of the Plans.

-Name of Fund Rate of Return Name of Fund Rate of Return American Europacific Growth Fund -2.35% Merrill Lynch Aggressive Model Portfolio 4.56% Blackrock S&P 500 Index 13.61% Merrill Lynch Conservative Model Portfolio 3.76% Chemed Corporation Common Stock 39.13% Merrill Lynch Moderate Model Portfolio 4.26% Columbia Mid cap Index Fund 9.52% Merrill Lynch Moderate/Aggressive Model Portfolio 4.45% Columbia Small Cap Value Fund 3.10% Merrill Lynch Moderate/Conservative Model Portfolio 3.94% Dodge and CoxIncome 5.48% Oppenheimer Global Fund 2.31% Gold man Sachs Mid Cap Value Fund 13.71% Prodential Jennis on Mid Cap Fund 9.45% Harbor International Fund -6.81% Pime o Low Duration Fund 0.78% Invesco Growth and Income Fund 10.42% Pinco Real Return Bond Fund 3.42% Invesco Real Estate Fund 28.62% Templeton Global Bond Fund 1.84% Lord Abbett Developing Growth Fund 3.56% Retirement Reserves Money Fund 0.01% Mains tay Large Cap Growth Fund 10.54% Supplemental Pension and Life 7.00%
+Name of Fund Rate of Return Name of Fund Rate of Return American Europacific Growth Fund 31.09% Merrill Lynch Moderate Model Portfolio 14.98% Blackrock S&P 500 Index 21.77% Merrill Lynch Moderate/Aggressive Model Portfolio 18.53% Chemed Corporation Common Stock 52.32% Merrill Lynch Moderate/Conservative Model Portfolio 10.98% Columbia Midcap Index Fund 15.97% Oppenheimer Global Fund 36.57% Dodge and Cox Income 4.36% Prudential Jennison Mid Cap Fund 22.67% Harbor International Fund 22.90% Pimco Low Duration Fund 1.85% Invesco Growth and Income Fund 14.49% Pimco Real Return Bond Fund 3.93% Invesco Real Estate Fund 8.86% Templeton Global Bond Fund 2.62% Lord Abbett Developing Growth Fund 30.27% Supplemental Pension and Life 7.00% Mainstay Large Cap Growth Fund 32.39% Vanguard Small Cap Fund 11.80% Merrill Lynch Aggressive Model Portfolio 22.73% Vanguard Federal Money Market 0.81% Merrill Lynch Conservative Model Portfolio 6.24% Victory Sycamore Fund 16.01%